Ynn/selfstar/intro-felix.md

 g! stop 24
 {/code}

-If you use lb to check the state of the bundle, you will that something has changed :
+If you use lb to check the state of the bundle, you will see that something has changed :
 {code lang="bash"}
 g! lb
    24|Resolved   |    1|Apache Felix Web Management Console (3.1.6)
 {/code}

-Now reload the [webconsole]({#link_web_console#}) again, it should not be working anymore.
-The reason is that the bundle is now considered inactive by the OSGi framework and does not provides its Java servlet anymore.
+Now reload the [webconsole]({#link_web_console#}).
+It should not be working anymore.
+The reason is that the bundle is now considered inactive by the OSGi framework (as a consequence, it does not provide its Java servlet anymore).

 Restart the webconsole using start :
 {code lang="bash"}